AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 * Shared memory (or multithreaded/multiprocess) programs run multiple independent workers on the same machine.
 As the name suggests, all of the computer's memory has to be accessible to all of the processes.
-  **Thus programs that utilize this model should request multiple CPUs on one node and utilize requested processors by using multiple threads or subprocesses.**
+  **Thus programs that utilize this model should request one node, one task and multiple CPUs.**
   Likewise, the maximum number of workers is usually the number of CPU cores available on the computational node.
 The code is easier to implement and the same   code can still be run in a serial mode.
 Example applications